Skip to main content

 Study Participants

-The study is open to those who are pregnant with their first child, are aged 16 and over and who have booked maternity care at Liverpool Women’s NHS Foundation Trust.
+The study is open to those who are pregnant, are aged 16 and over and who have booked maternity care at Liverpool Women’s NHS Foundation Trust.

 Sample Size